mhk18896/Embedded-Linux/README.md

 - Yocto Project
 - QEMU

+ But Before starting our development process we will first make a seprate directory where we can organise our entire development procedure
+      'mkdir project'
+      'cd project'

   ## Yocto Project
   - The Yocto Project is designed to enable the development of a Linux OS customized for specific embedded devices.
     It provides powerful tools that not only allow us to tailor Linux to meet our specific requirements but also support